Networknet.nl Blog

-Recently I installed and configured a Wordpress appliance.
-The vm was running in a intranet environment and we had only single SMTP server which allowed to relay into the Exchange organization.
+I installed and configured a WordPress virtual machine appliance.
+The virtual machine was running in an intranet environment.
+An internal SMTP server was used which allowed to email relay into our Microsoft Exchange organization.
+The vm appliance had an admin option to configure the SMTP relay server.

-The vm appliance was download and it had a admin option to configure the SMTP relay server.
-I configured correct IP address of the SMTP server but when I posted comment or any other action where Wordpress needed to send out an email it took 30-60 seconds before the action was finished.
+I configured the IP address of the SMTP server.
+Whenever I posted a comment or any other action where WordPress needed to send out an email it took 30-60 seconds before the action was finished.
 After waiting for some minutes I also did not receive any email from the system.

 I used WinSCP to connect with SSH and change the files.
 Again posted some comments and received the admin notifications in my Inbox.